 I’m a firm believer in making your outdoor space feel like as much of a “room” as possible.
 Whether your space is covered or not, there is something about your patio or deck feeling comfortable that makes you utilize it more.
 Adding pillows and softness through plants can turn what may seem like a cold area of stone and concrete into something beautiful – something that feels like home.

 Of course, Mama needs a break too, so while the the two younger kids are napping (my oldest two have “quiet time” in their room), I can retreat to the porch and have a little reading time.
 (This is a really great little book by the way– Porch Parties: Cocktail Recipes and Easy Ideas for Outdoor Entertaining, by Denis Gee.)

 I hope my kids remember these long summer days on the porch.
 I know I will treasure these memories in my heart.

 Grace Mitchell says that when she’s not thinking about caring for her husband and four children, she’s thinking about all things home.
 You can often find her on the hunt for incredible antique and vintage furniture, always debating whether to keep or sell her treasures.
 A Storied Style is where she writes about the renovation of her vintage home in Texas, and about other design and DIY projects.
 She’s written previously here on The Home Depot Blog about styling her home for Christmas.

-For more front porch decorating ideas, see other Patio Style Challenge articles as well as our Style Challenge pinboard on Pinterest.
+For more front porch decorating ideas, see other Patio Style Challenge articles as well as our Patio Challenge pinboard on Pinterest.
 And browse our Outdoor Department for everything you need to enhance your outdoor space.